Israel's Netanyahu fights for record fifth term

 “This election affects many things in our life,” said Mohamad Abdul Hay Hasaneen, a janitor in the city of Khan Younis.
 “There might be limited escalations after the election, but I don’t think this would result in a full war.”

-Still, the telegenic Netanyahu’s open door in Washington and other world capitals, at a combustible time on Israel’s borders with Syria, Gaza, and Lebanon, remains a big draw domestically.
+The telegenic Netanyahu’s open door in Washington and other world capitals, at a combustible time on Israel’s borders with Syria, Gaza, and Lebanon, remains a big draw domestically.

-“There’s no one else running who is worthy of being prime minister,” said Alon Gal, a 53-year-old hi-tech manager who plans to vote Likud after previously supporting a party further to the right.
+“There’s no one else running who is worthy of being prime minister,” said Alon Gal, a 53-year-old hi-tech manager.
 “With him, at least I know who I am dealing with.”

 Weeks of wrangling over who should be tasked with forming the next government could follow the election.
-Opinion polls indicate Yisrael Beiteinu could hold the key to the next coalition because it is forecast to win double its representation in the Knesset, from five seats to 10.
+Opinion polls indicate Yisrael Beiteinu could hold the key to the next coalition because it is forecast to double its representation in the Knesset, from five seats to 10.

 Editing by Timothy Heritage and Giles Elgood